Battle of Bubat: Historical account

 The historical account of Pasunda Bubat is mentioned in Carita Parahyangan (16th century) and Pararaton (15th century), but not found in the Nagarakretagama (14th century), while the story of the battle of Bubat is the main theme of the Balinese manuscript Kidung Sunda (c. mid 16th century).

-The Battle of Bubat was mentioned in a segment of the 15th century Javanese chronicle of Pararaton.
+The Battle of Bubat was mentioned in a segment of the 15th-century Javanese chronicle of Pararaton.
 The author of this manuscript is unknown, composed in the form of chronicles around 1474–1486, while the literary part was composed as history between 1500–1613.
-This manuscript was first published J.L.A.
+This manuscript was first published by J.L.A.
 Brandes, a Dutch philologist, in 1896, complete with translations, notes, and comments.

-Although the event took place in the mid 14th century, it was not until the 16th century that the story was found in Sundanese literature of Carita Parahyangan, although this text only gives a short piece of information regarding the incident.
+Although the event took place in the mid-14th century, it was not until the 16th century that the story was found in the Sundanese literature of Carita Parahyangan, although this text only gives a short piece of information regarding the incident.
 In Carita Parahyangan the Princess of Sunda is referred to as Tohaan which means "the respectable or revered one".
-Carita Parahyangan mention a short verse of "...pan prang-rang di Majapahit." which translate "...people fought a battle in Majapahit."
+Carita Parahyangan mentions a short verse of "...pan prang-rang di Majapahit." which translates to "...people fought a battle in Majapahit."

-Then, in the early 20th, CC Berg, Dutch historian, published the Kidung Sunda text and translations of Balinese origin (1927) which unraveled the Bubat Incident, and the shorter version of Kidung Sundayana (1928).
-In Javanese historical writing, Berg called the Kidung Sunda — that possibly composed after 1540 in Bali — contains historical facts because the incident was reinforced by ancient Sundanese manuscript, Carita Parahyangan.
-Berg concludes, "in the Kidung Sunda we must see the literary remnant of folklore stories and in the same-themed with Pararaton fragment..."
+Then, in the early 20th, CC Berg, a Dutch historian, published the Kidung Sunda text and translations of Balinese origin (1927) which unraveled the Bubat Incident, and the shorter version of Kidung Sundayana (1928).
+In Javanese historical writing, Berg called the Kidung Sunda — possibly composed after 1540 in Bali — contains historical facts because the incident was reinforced by an ancient Sundanese manuscript, Carita Parahyangan.
+Berg concludes, "in the Kidung Sunda we must see the literary remnant of folklore stories and in the same-themed with Pararaton fragment...".
+However, the original composition date of Kidung Sunda may be earlier, from the 14th century CE.
+Recent scholars such as L.C.
+Damais and S.O.
+Robson put the dating of Kidung Panji Wijayakrama-Rangga Lawe, a kidung whose motifs are similar in content and are thought to be contemporary with the Kidung Sunda, as early as 1334 CE.

 Interestingly, Nagarakretagama written by Mpu Prapanca in 1365, which is widely considered as the primary source on Majapahit history, did not mention the event at all.
 This has led several historians to question the authenticity of Pararaton, and suggest that Kidung Sunda was merely an ancient fiction novel and the Battle of Bubat never took place in the first place.
-To reconcile this varied studies, it is important to understand that Nagarakretagama is a pujasastra, "It seems to be intentionally overlooked by Prapanca, because it does not contribute to the greatness of Majapahit, and even can be regarded as Gajah Mada's political failure to subjugate the Sundanese," Marwati Djoened Poesponegoro and Nugroho Notosusanto wrote in Indonesian National History II.
+To reconcile these varied studies, it is important to understand that Nagarakretagama is a pujasastra, "It seems to be intentionally overlooked by Prapanca, because it does not contribute to the greatness of Majapahit, and even can be regarded as Gajah Mada's political failure to subjugate the Sundanese," Marwati Djoened Poesponegoro and Nugroho Notosusanto wrote in Indonesian National History II.